linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/11 International Monetary System.md

 11.1 INTRODUCTION

-!e international monetary system is broadly defined as the set of conventions, rules, procedures and

-institutions that govern the conduct of financial relations between nations.
-In this chapter we look in some

-detail at the development of the post-Second World War international monetary system.
-An understanding of

-the historical, institutional and economic developments that have occurred since the end of the Second World

-War are an essential background to the study of international finance.
-Many of the proposals for reform of the

-international monetary system have been based upon the desire to avoid the problems and mistakes of the

-past. !ere are many facets of the post-war system that merit attention and that are studied in this chapter.
+The international monetary system is broadly defined as the set of conventions, rules, procedures and institutions that govern the conduct of financial relations between nations.
+In this chapter we look in some detail at the development of the post-Second World War international monetary system.
+An understanding of the historical, institutional and economic developments that have occurred since the end of the Second World War are an essential background to the study of international finance.
+Many of the proposals for reform of the international monetary system have been based upon the desire to avoid the problems and mistakes of the past.
+There are many facets of the post-war system that merit attention and that are studied in this chapter.

 Among these are the Bretton Woods system and its eventual breakdown, the move to $oating exchange rates,